Hield scores 20, Kings bury Suns early in 122-105 win

+"I just found the right spots, right time and my teammates were able to hit me," Hield said.
+"Everybody did a great job of spreading the ball around."

 Rookie De'Anthony Melton led Phoenix with a career-high 21 points.
-Trevor Ariza and Josh Jackson scored 14 each for the Suns, who fell behind 36-9 after the first quarter.
-Phoenix has lost six straight and nine of 10.
+Trevor Ariza and Josh Jackson scored 14 each for the Suns, who have lost six straight and nine of 10.

 Playing without leading scorer Devin Booker, who has missed two of the last three games, and forward TJ Warren, out for the third straight game with right ankle soreness, the Suns couldn't overcome 3-for-17 shooting in the first 12 minutes.